0xn0va/slh-sh/README.md

 **Run**

-1. Create a folder and copy default config file or use `slh-sh init` to create a new project folder from default template or a questionaire.
+1. Create a folder and copy default config file from below OR use `slh-sh init` to create a new project folder from default template or a questionaire.
-2. slh-sh with `slh-sh [Command] --help` to see the help for a command.
+2. `slh-sh [Command] --help` - to see the help for a command.
-3. `slh-sh self list` to see the available commands.
+3. `slh-sh self list` - to see the available commands.

 ## Folder structure